slobodannovakovic/menu_tech/README.md

 ## Get exchange rates from external API

-This will go to the external API, fetch currency exchange rates and save them to local database.
+This will fire background job which will go to the external API, fetch currency exchange rates and save them to local database.

 - Fire up scheduler ```php artisan schedule:run```
 - To keep the schedule worker running ```php artisan schedule:work```